Almeida History, Family Crest & Coats of Arms

 The surname Almeida was first found in the town of Viseu, which is today known as Mangualde, a municipality in the subregion of Dão-Lafões in the central region of Portugal.
 Jose Fernandez de Almeida founded Azurara of Beira from 1223-1245.
 He was the 5th Lord of Pinheiro and Canela.
 The village of Almeida in the seventeenth century came to be called Almeidinha.
 One of the most notable of the name at this time was D. Francisco de Almeida, Viceroy.

-Important Dates for the Almeida family
+Early History of the Almeida family

 This web page shows only a small excerpt of our Almeida research.
 Another 41 words (3 lines of text) covering the years 1223, 1245, 1480, 1508, 1450, 1510, 1480, 1508, 1580, 1646, 1722, 1752, 1572 and 1653 are included under the topic Early Almeida History in all our PDF Extended History products and printed products wherever possible.